Images are the foundation of any branding, marketing, or promotion you run, including email marketing campaigns.

 It’s A Wrap!

 An image can make or break your email campaign.
 In most cases, the “break” part won’t lead to a catastrophic event in which you’ll get raging mad emails (unless you violate copyright or choose insensitive images).
-You would “just” get no responses, no clicks, no sales, no leads…which is the whole point of this campaign.
+You would “just” get no responses, no clicks, no sales, no leads… which is the whole point of this campaign.
+If you don’t have the graphic expertise in-house, you can work together with a professional graphic design service to help you to optimize your visuals.

 However, if you choose your images wisely, and if you set up your email layout in a visually appealing way that tells an engaging and relevant story, you could increase your conversion rates and Return On Investment (ROI).
 The key to success with choosing images is A/B testing.
 Experiment, find the images that speak to your audience, and segment as much as possible.